Ptolemy-DL/Ptolemy/README.md

 python setup.py develop
 ```

-Notes: Ptolemy needs MKL support to run on TensorFlow.
+Notes: Ptolemy needs the MKL support to run on TensorFlow.
 Ptolemy uses TensorFlow-MKL by default.
 You can build TensorFlow with both MKL and CUDA support from the source by yourself.
+The CUDA support can vastly speed up the generation of the adversarial examples.

 ## Download pretrained weights